psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 * Set Flow Tracking Level to Full.
 * Click Save.

-PS: Communication between PFSense and Logstash for Netflow is not encrypted.
+PS: Communication between pfSense and Logstash for Netflow is not encrypted.
 Make sure you are creating a good network design by using VLAN or something else to ensure the metadata of the communication on your monitored interfaces is not intentionally going where it should not go.

 ### Logstash and netflow
 Stop logstash.service: